Table of Contents

 Examples

-Baseball, hot dogs, apple pie and Chevrolet.
+Baseball, hot dogs, apple pie, and Chevrolet.

 I want to be like Mike.

 Moreover, this persuasive writing technique list will be helpful in custom assignment writing and essay drafting.
 In addition to this, you can write your essay in a different format.
-Learn the persuasive writing techniques in a different yet interesting way and implement in your studies now.
+Learn persuasive writing techniques in a different yet interesting way and implement them in your studies now.